-Use the "Back" button on your brower to return to the top of the Glossary to search for more words or just browse them alphabetically.
+Return to the top of the Glossary to search for more words or just browse them alphabetically.

 AAD.
 Automatic Activation Device.
 A device that senses rate of descent and altitude and which will attempts to mechanically activate the reserve parachute if the skydiver passes below a set altitude at a high rate of descent.

 Accuracy.
 Also known as Precision Landing, this is a competition discipline in which the skydiver attempts to land on an established target.
 At the National level the target is 3 cm in diameter, about the size of a quarter.
 Accuracy landings of various difficulty, from 20 meters to 2 meters, are required for USPA licenses.
 See the SIM for details.

 AFF.
 Accelerated Free Fall.
 An AFF student receives training on freefall jumps of 40 seconds or longer, accompanied by a qualified jumpmaster,